Direct Deposit FAQ's

 What information is required to log on to register for direct deposit?

 To log on, you must enter your social security number and 4-digit PIN.
 Your account locks after three incorrect entries of a social security number or PIN.
-If you have forgotten your PIN, you must contact your local unemployment office.
+The system will remain locked for 30 minutes.
+If you have forgotten your PIN or need to select one because you are filing with Low Earnings Reports, you must contact your local unemployment office.

 What bank account information must I enter for direct deposit?